-Removing, replacing, and arranging oven racks
+Removing, replacing, and arranging flat or offset oven racks

 Always arrange the oven racks when the oven is cool.

 To remove - Pull the oven rack straight forward until it reaches the stop position.
 Lift up front of oven rack slightly and slide out.